TL;DR

 - Read Your Documents: When you receive your policy schedule and certificate, read them carefully.
 Check that your name, address, occupation, and vehicle details are 100% correct.
 Pay close attention to the "Class of Use" and any endorsements or exclusions.

-- Update Your Insurer Immediately: Life changes, and so does your risk profile.
-You must inform your insurer as soon as possible if you:
+- Update Your Insurer Immediately: Life changes, and so does your risk profile. you should consider whether you may need to inform your insurer as soon as possible if you:

 - Change your address or where the car is kept.